MicrosoftDocs/VBA-Docs/api/Office.MsoCTPDockPositionRestrict.md

 # MsoCTPDockPositionRestrict enumeration (Office)

-Specifies retrictions on the docking behavior of the custom task pane.
+Specifies restrictions on the docking behavior of the custom task pane.

 <br/>